Koosh0610/InterfaceLabs-Hiring-Task/README.md

 ```pip install -r requirements.text```\
 ```py -m streamlit run streamlit_app.py```

-The project relies on OpenAI API.
-Please enter your key in the sidebar on the streamlit page.
-The streamlit page will open in your default browser.
 I use ```gpt-4-turbo``` as the LLM. ```gpt-4o-mini``` is unsuccesful at the task and ```gpt-4o``` is costlier that ```gpt-4-turbo```

 The project is an implementation of the research paper [WebVoyager](https://arxiv.org/abs/2401.13919).

 The task to be executed is stored in a [json file](https://github.com/Koosh0610/InterfaceLabs-Hiring-Task/data/task.jsonl).

+Upon launch of the page, please enter your key in the sidebar on the streamlit page.
+The streamlit page will open in your default browser.
+The page will dislplay the state of the agent in the form of webpage screenshot.
+You can track the progress of the agent this way.
+Or you can open the ```results``` directory to see the process logs.

 Modification to the task: The user input is modified a bit from my side.
 Raw input didn't allow the LLM to execute the actions properly.
 It has been shown that respond to [emotions](https://arxiv.org/abs/2307.11760) and hence the LLM is told that the user is sick and not in a state to fill out the form.